Large Language Model Based Multi-Objective Optimization for Integrated Sensing and Communications in UAV Networks: Proposed Algorithm

 With each generated output point $\mathbf{x}'$ from the LLM, we first update the reference point $\mathbf{z}^*$: for $i=1,2$, if $z^*_i > \Tilde{\mathcal{F}}_i(\mathbf{x}')$, then $z^*_i=\Tilde{\mathcal{F}}_i(\mathbf{x}')$.
 We then update the population by updating neighboring solutions: for $j_i \in \mathcal{N}_j$, if $f^{j_i}(\mathbf{x}'|\boldsymbol{\omega}^{j_i}, \mathbf{z}^*) \leq f^{j_i}(\mathbf{x}^{j_i}|\boldsymbol{\omega}^{j_i}, \mathbf{z}^*)$, then $\mathbf{x}^{j_i}=\mathbf{x}'$ and $\boldsymbol{\Tilde{\mathcal{F}}}(\mathbf{x}^{j_i})=\boldsymbol{\Tilde{\mathcal{F}}}(\mathbf{x}')$.
 We finally update EP $\boldsymbol{\Psi}$ via removing all solution points dominated by $\mathbf{x}'$ and adding $\mathbf{x}'$ to $\boldsymbol{\Psi}$ if no points in $\boldsymbol{\Psi}$ dominate $\mathbf{x}'$.

 In summary, we summarize the complete algorithm in Algorithm \ref{algorithm}. {For algorithm complexity, due to the unknown model structures of LLMs, we can only provide the computational analysis of updating reference points and neighbor solutions in each iteration, which is $\mathcal{O}(2\times N\times n_o)$} \cite{MOEAD}.
-To guarantee the performance of the algorithm considering the constraints of UAVs and delay requirements, we assume the algorithm is performed on a cloud server with strong computation capabilities, and the optimized strategies are sent back to UAVs.
-With increasing UAVs, the distances among them may be larger to avoid collisions, which may require more energy for C\&S. However, our algorithm itself does not consume additional energy since it is performed on the cloud server.
+To guarantee the performance of the algorithm considering the constraints of UAVs and delay requirements, we assume the algorithm is performed on a cloud server with strong computation capabilities like Microsoft Azure Virtual Machines with up to 8 NVIDIA A100 GPUs interconnected with NVLink, 96 AMD EPYC CPU cores, and 1.9 TB of system memory.
+The cloud server runs the algorithm to optimize the strategies and send them back to UAVs.
+In this sense, this work considers an offline system in which we focus on optimizing locations and power allocation of UAVs in an offline manner.
+Therefore, the delay and energy consumption resulting from data transmission between the UAVs and the cloud server are out of this work’s scope.
+The execution frequency of the algorithm depends on the time interval at which the system environment largely changes like the layout of surrounding buildings, weather, and surrounding environment, etc. With increasing UAVs, the distances among them may be larger to avoid collisions, which may require more energy for C\&S. However, such a problem can be compensated by a decreased need for long-distance travel of each UAV to perform services since service areas of each UAV are decreased with increasing numbers of UAVs.